changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-snapshot-manager-manage-backup-policies.md

 <properties
-   pageTitle="StorSimple Snapshot Manager のバックアップ ポリシー | Microsoft Azure" description="StorSimple Snapshot Manager MMC スナップインを使用して、スケジュールされたバックアップを管理するバックアップ ポリシーを作成し、管理する方法について説明します。"
+   pageTitle="StorSimple Snapshot Manager backup policies | Microsoft Azure" description="Describes how to use the StorSimple Snapshot Manager MMC snap-in to create and manage the backup policies that control scheduled backups." services="storsimple" documentationCenter="NA" authors="SharS"
-   services="storsimple"
-   documentationCenter="NA"
-   authors="SharS"